 Diagnosis of chickenpox

-Treatment for chickenpox
+Treatment of chickenpox

-- wearing mittens to prevent scratching – these can be worn by babies and young children.
+- wearing mittens to prevent scratching – these can be worn by babies and young children

 Immunised children who get chickenpox (known as breakthrough chickenpox) generally have a much milder form of the disease.
 They have fewer skin lesions, a lower fever and recover more quickly.